Russia and Ukraine trade aerial attacks as Zelenskyy makes another move against corruption

 Meanwhile, a drone fell in western Moscow after Russian air defense systems stopped it, Moscow Mayor Sergei Sobyanin said.
 Nobody was hurt, he said.

-The drone plunged onto the Karamyshevskaya Embankment, officials said, which is about 5 kilometers (3 miles) from a Moscow business district that was hit twice in previous drone incidents.
+The drone plunged onto the Karamyshevskaya Embankment, officials said, which is about 3 miles from a Moscow business district that was hit twice in previous drone incidents.

 Reports of drones in the area disrupted flights at two Russian airports.
 Flights later resumed at Vnukovo airport, one of Moscow’s busiest and at Kaluga airport, southwest of the city.
 It was the third day in a row that Vnukovo airport halted flights due to drone attacks.

-In Kyiv, Zelenskyy said he was firing draft board directors in all the Ukraine's regions.
-He said in a Telegram post that the jobs should go to war veterans, including those with injuries.
+In Kyiv, Zelenskyy announced the dismissal of the heads of conscription centers across Ukrainian regions.
+The step was taken after Ukrainian security services presented details of 112 criminal cases against draft board officials suspected of taking bribes and engaging in corrupt practices.

-The step was taken after Ukrainian security services presented details of 112 criminal cases against draft board officials suspected of taking bribes and engaging in corrupt practices, as well as 33 suspects who have yet to be charged.
+Zelenskyy said in a Telegram post that the jobs should instead go to war veterans, including those with injuries.

 Zelenskyy previously fired senior officials suspected of corruption.
 That has sent a signal to Western allies providing Kyiv with tens of billions of dollars in military aid that Ukraine is serious about clamping down on graft, which has long plagued the country's military.